St Helen's Church, Stonegate, York

-St Helen's Church, Stonegate, York is a Grade II* listed parish church in the Church of England in York.
+St Helen's Church is a Grade II* listed parish church in the Church of England on Stonegate in the city of York.

 History

 The church dates from the 14th century.
 It was declared redundant in 1551 and partially demolished, but survived and was later brought back into use.

-It was reconstructed between 1857 and 1858 by W H Dykes and reopened on 16 September 1858 The north, south and east walls were taken down and rebuilt.
-The church roof was replaced.
-Pews were replaced with open seating.
+It was reconstructed between 1857 and 1858 by W. H. Dykes and reopened on 16 September 1858.
+The north, south and east walls were taken down and rebuilt, the roof was replaced, and pews were removed in favour of open seating.
 The chancel was rebuilt and extended by 10 ft.
-Gas lighting was installed with standard gaseliers of polished brass and iron.
-The chancel was fitted with a gas corona with 24 lights.

-The tower was rebuilt between 1875 and 1876 by W Atkinson of York.
+Gas lighting was installed, with standard gaseliers of polished brass and iron, and the chancel was fitted with a gas corona with 24 lights.
+The tower was rebuilt between 1875 and 1876 by W. Atkinson of York.

 Parish status

 The church is in a joint parish with St Martin le Grand, York.